France hunting season 2021: Five facts about la chasse

 You can check with your local mairie for more information on this.

-If you own land in a hunting area and wish to deny hunters the right to hunt on your property, read our article here about how to do so.
+If you own land in a hunting area and wish to deny hunters the right to hunt on your property, read our article about how to stop hunting on your land in France.

-The total number of accidents last year related to hunting was 131, up from 113 the previous year.
-Despite the slight increase, the number of accidents each year is on a downward trend, statistics from the Office National de la Chasse et de la Faune Sauvage (ONCFS) show.
+The total number of accidents last year related to hunting was 141, up from 131 the previous year.
+Despite the increase, the number of accidents each year is on a downward trend, statistics from the Office National de la Chasse et de la Faune Sauvage (ONCFS) show.

 “The vast majority of fatal accidents are still linked to a failure to comply with basic safety rules and in particular a failure to observe the 30-degree safety angle, shooting without identification or improper handling of the weapon,” the ONCFS stated in a press release.